trumpiter-max/Proactive-cyber-defence/chapter-7-Security.md

 generated from `Lsass`
 - `Future improvements`: combined with `BioIso.exe` and `FsIso.exe`

-### Device Guard:
+### Device Guard

 - `Hypervisor-Based Code Integrity (HVCI)` and `Kernel-Mode Code Integrity (KMCI)`
 - Fully configurable, protect machine from different kinds of `software-based` and `hardware-based` attacks
 - Moving all `code-signing` enforcement into `VTL1` (in a library called `SKCI.DLL`, or `Secure Kernel Code Integrity`)

+---

+## Protecting objects

-- Protecting objects with WinObj Sysinternals tool.
+Using with WinObj Sysinternals tool.
 The Windows integrity mechanism is used by `User Account Control (UAC)` elevations
 - Access checks with `SRM` (object manager) and three inputs: the security identity of a thread, the access that the thread wants to an object, and the security settings of the object
 - Security identifiers: using `Windows uses security identifiers (SIDs)`  used to uniquely identify a security principal or security group
 - Integrity levels ( or `AppContainer` used by `UWP apps`): `Mandatory Integrity Control (MIC)` allows the SRM to have more detailed information, obtained with the `GetTokenInformation API`